top of page

 Café Iruña is one of the most famous bars in Pamplona and an excellent spot for an authentic taste of culture and great quality café con leche.
 Time stands still here.
 Established in 1888, it is one of the most symbolic corners of the old town.

 After Ernest Hemingway immortalised Café Iruña and Pamplona in his novel The Sun Also Rises, many visit the café, not just for the coffee but to experience Pamplona as Hemingway did in his literary travels.
 It was the first establishment in Pamplona to have electricity and exudes Spanish style and tradition.
-It is like a ghost from the 19th century, vast polished mirrors are fixed to its walls, Arabesque pillars rise to the ornate ceiling, the tiled floor scuffed by decades of chair-legs scraping backwards.
+It is like a ghost from the 19th century, with vast, polished mirrors fixed to its walls, Arabesque pillars rising to the ornate ceiling, the tiled floor scuffed by decades of chair-legs scraping backwards.

 It still has a local feel.
 On weekday mornings, sipping café con leche, you are still surrounded by elderly matriarchs huddled in pairs at rounded tables.
 And Hemingway is also here.
 He's a swarthy statue standing by the bar in a side room that, until Spain enforced a ban, was the smoking area.

 This is the Fifties Hemingway, full of face and the scowl upon it, conveys what would indeed have been his opinion on Spain's new tobacco ban.
-We visit here for the atmosphere and a drink, but there is better food elsewhere.
+We visit here for the atmosphere and a drink, but the food is better elsewhere.

 CAFÉ BAR GAUCHO

-Pinchos are always on the bar here, although having freshly made hot ones is best.
+Pinchos are always on the bar here, though freshly made hot ones are best.

 Carrillera de cerdo (pork cheek).